sourcegraph/about/handbook/people-ops/hiring.md

 ## Respecting time

 Interviewing requires time and effort, both for us and for candidates.
-The hiring manager is responsible for monitoring feedback during the interview phase, and if it becomes obvious that we won't be moving forward with the candidate, then the hiring manager should cancel any remaining interviews to be respectful of both the candidate's and interviewers' time.
+The hiring manager is responsible for monitoring feedback during the interview phase, and if it becomes obvious that we won't be moving forward with a candidate, then the hiring manager should cancel any remaining interviews to be respectful of both the candidate's and interviewers' time.